-Vibration is everpresent in pretty much all industrial organisations’ processes, engineers must not accept it as a fait accompli and accept that it will eventually cause the machine to fault, causing costly failures and lose productivity.
+Understanding Vibration is ever-present in pretty much all industrial organizations’ processes, engineers must not accept it as a failed accomplishment and accept that it will eventually cause the machine to a fault, causing costly failures and lose productivity.

 Vibration monitoring technology has come along in leaps and bounds in the last few years, helping engineers to reduce the probability and the impact of classic machine faults.

 While machines have improved in both design and functionality, engineers still need to ensure that machines are constantly performing to their optimal ability.
 Vibration is a key concern that engineers must remain cognisant of, as it can be a key attributor to the general depreciation of a machine.